kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/CA_with_AWS_IAM_OIDC.md

 Output of the exec command should ideally display the values for AWS_REGION, AWS_ROLE_ARN and AWS_WEB_IDENTITY_TOKEN_FILE where the role arn must be the same as the role provided in the service account annotations.

-The cluster autoscaler scaling can also be tested:
+The cluster autoscaler scaling the worker nodes can also be tested:

 ```sh
 $ kubectl scale deployment autoscaler-demo --replicas=50